MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

 ```
 ngrok http 3978
 ```
 This configures and displays an ngrok forwarding link that forwards requests to your bot, which is running on port 3978.
 The URL to the forwarding link should look something like this: `https://0d6c4024.ngrok.io`.
 Append `/api/messages` to the link, to form an endpoint URL in this format: `https://0d6c4024.ngrok.io/api/messages`.
-Enter this endpoint URL in the **Configuration** section for your bot in the [Bot Framework developer portal][BFPortal].
+Enter this endpoint URL in the **Configuration** section for your bot in the [Bot Framework Portal][BFPortal].

 ## Configure Cortana
 When registering your bot with the Cortana channel, some basic information about your bot will be pre-filled into the registration form.
 Review this information carefully.
 This form consists of the following fields.